Linux terminal

 df -h

-# configures and displays network interfaces
+Configure and displays network interfaces:

 ip

-# displays the network node hostname
+Display the network node hostname:

 hostname